aaronmueller/nshell/README.md

 * Index 0 is reserved for PATH.
 Index 1 is reserved for ShowTokens.

 # LIMITATIONS/BUGS
-* Built-in Commands ignore additional tokens.
+* Built-in commands ignore additional tokens.
 The user is not warned.
-* control-D termintes on a blank line or when hit twice in a row.
+* Control-D terminates on a blank line or when hit twice in a row (workingProgram does this).
-* `back` makes the next command print without a proper prompt.
+* `back` prints a prompt on a new line, followed by the output of the command on that same line.
+	- The next command is entered on a new line after that, meaning that it is entered after no prompt.
+	- workingProgram does this.
-* Manually set prompts can't contain spaces, when the default prompt does contain spaces.
+* Manually-set prompts can't contain spaces, whereas the default prompt does contain spaces (workingProgram does this).
 * The first pair of quotes per token are removed.
 	- "token" -> token
 	- ""token"" -> "token"
 	- "t"oken" -> t"oken
-* procs does not remove finished processes from the display list
+* `procs` does not remove finished processes from the display list, but it does mark them as finished.
+	- The questions page on the course site states that this is acceptable.